Jumio/mobile-sdk-ios/docs/integration_faq.md

 ### Suggested Improvements with Additional Customization:
 ![Onboarding good case](images/onboardingGoodCase.jpg)
  - Host application has an explanatory help screen that explains what will happen next and why this information is needed.
+ - In `multipart` ScanParts, the user is guided to move to the next part (e.g. back side of the identity card) with an animation.
+The extraction should be disabled during this guidance.
  - SDK is either customized to have a more embedded appearance or [CustomUI](integration_guide.md#custom-ui) is used to create a completely seamless integration in the UX of our customers.
  - Also after the Jumio workflow that shows the displayed results and/or a message that the ID is currently verified, which might take some minutes.